joshuarbruce/joshuarbruce.github.io/_posts/2017-04-05-getting-doe-patents.md

-This short guide illustrates how to collect information on patents held by the [U.S. Department of Energy](https://energy.gov/)
+This short guide illustrates how to collect information on patents supported by the <a href="https://energy.gov/" target="_blank">[U.S. Department of Energy]</a> through government-awarded grants and contracts.
+The data is available from a freely accessible DoE API